sowdagar3/Adversarial_attack/README.md

-This repository contains Python code to perform adversarial attack on a pre-trained model(RESNET).
+This project demonstrates how to generate adversarial images to fool a pre-trained ResNet50 mode.
+The aim is to slightly alter an image such that it is misclassified by the model while still appearing unaltered to the human eye.